cloudops/cloudmc-standard-kb/en/compute-service/working-with-instance-templates.md

 ![Import instance template](/assets/cca-working-with-instance-templates-en-6.png)

-All the fields are mandatory.
+Fill out the required fields.
 Here is a quick description for each of the items :

 - **Name:** This is the name that will be shown in the template list or the instance creation wizard.
 - **Description:** You can add some information about what your template is about.
-- **Import URL:** You don't upload templates on cloud.ca, cloud.ca downloads it for you.
+- **URL:** You don't upload templates on cloud.ca, cloud.ca downloads it for you.
 You **have to provision an URL that is publicly accessible** and using one of these two protocols: **HTTP** or **FTP**. **Note:** HTTPS will not work.
 - **Hypervisor:** This will always be XenServer in our case, for now at least.
 - **Format:** This will always be VHD in our case, for now at least.
 - **OS:** Provide the OS Type of your template.
 For instance, if you have a Ubuntu 18.04 using PVHVM, you would select **Ubuntu 18.04 (64-bit)**.
 If you have a CentOS 7 using PV, you would use **CentOS 7**.
 See below for the popular OS matches.
 - **Options:** There are 3 options for your templates.
-   - *Supports SSH key association*: That means your template is loaded with cloud-init (or any personal script) that can handle SSH keys to be setup.
+   - *Supports SSH keys*: That means your template is loaded with cloud-init (or any personal script) that can handle SSH keys to be setup.
    - *Supports password reset*: That means your template is loaded with cloud-init (or any personal script) that can reset the root password to something cloud.ca generates on the first boot.
    - *Supports dynamic scaling*: That means your template is loaded with the XenServer tools, and can handle service offering scale-up without rebooting the VM.
 There are some limitations to this.
 You can scale-up once, and up to double CPU/RAM of the initial offering.